 Schools are not responsible for loss, theft, or destruction of students' personal items.
 Students are encouraged not to bring items of value such as cash, credit cards or gift cards to school.
-Students may bring personal computing devices if the Student Responsible Use Guidelines for Technology form has been signed by the parent and returned to the school.
+For safety purposes, headphones and ear buds are not to be used in common areas or hallways.
+Students may bring headphones or ear buds to use in class as directed by a teacher.
 Electronic games, media devices including, but not limited to, radios, CD/DVD players, laser pointers, two-way radios, or listening devices are not allowed.
 The principal or designee may determine that other devices are not allowed and will contact parents.
+The principal or designee may determine that any other device deemed inappropriate or misused will not be allowed.
+The parent/guardian will be contacted to be informed of this decision.